 Just a 30-minute dash from San Francisco is the protector of one of the last remaining giant redwood forests in California–Muir Woods National Monument.
 With only 5% of these old growth redwood trees still standing, nature lovers from all over the world come to visit these coast redwood trees in Northern California, some more than 750 years old and with branches so high that they would cast shade on the U.S. Capitol dome.

 A peaceful and awe-inspiring Muir Woods trail guides hikers to Cathedral Grove where U.S. President Franklin Delano Roosevelt was memorialized and historic Bohemian Grove.
-Heads up.
-You can no longer get into the park without some pre-planning.
-On this page, we have summarized all of what you need to know (and do) before heading to Muir Woods National Monument.
+Heads up!
+You can no longer get into the park without planning ahead.
+On this page, we have summarized everything you need to know (and do) before heading to Muir Woods National Monument.

 Let’s get you on your way to the trees!